-The conditions of a reverse mortgage loan usually are being 62 or older, using the property as your main living place, and holding a small balance on your mortgage or having paid it off.
+The conditions of a reverse mortgage loan often include being sixty-two or older, maintaining your home as your main living place, and having a low balance on your mortgage or owning your home outright.

 Do you have a question regarding a mortgage program?